 As input for MDS cluster visualization and phylogenetic analysis, we used sequences from the variable D2 domain of the 28S rRNA gene, which is commonly used for taxonomic identification of fungi [9].
 All sequences were from species of arbuscular mycorrhizal (AM) fungi because they exhibit a large amount of sequence variation both between species as well as within species [10], which can make them challenging to analyze [11].
-The sequence datasets were derived from a combination of: (1) a large-scale AM fungal phylogenetic study [11]; (2) additional sequences obtained from GenBank to increase the taxonomic coverage of the dataset; (3) representative 454 sequences from spores of known AM fungal species, where these representative sequences were generated by using DACIDR [8].
-DACIDR uses pairwise clustering and MDS for robust and scalable sequence clustering and visualization for almost a millions sequences [12].
+The sequence datasets were derived from a combination of: (1) a large-scale AM fungal phylogenetic study [11]; (2) additional sequences obtained from GenBank to increase the taxonomic coverage of the dataset; (3) representative 454 pyrosequences from spores of known AM fungal species that were selected using DACIDR [8].
+DACIDR uses pairwise clustering and MDS for robust and scalable sequence clustering and visualization for more than one million sequences [12].
 The representative sequences are then selected from each cluster.
-It is parallelized to process large datasets on clouds or HPC systems, using MapReduce [13], iterative MapReduce [14] and/or MPI frameworks [15].
+DACIDR is parallelized to process large datasets on clouds or HPC systems, using MapReduce [13], iterative MapReduce [14] and/or MPI frameworks [15].
 A more detailed description of how the sequences are clustered and their biological inference will be presented in later paper.